EBC Trek 12 Days, Guided Package

 Proper preparation is key to making your 12-day Everest Base Camp trek enjoyable and successful, especially if you’re a beginner trekker.
 Physical preparation and gear preparation should start weeks or months in advance:

 • Training & Fitness: Train your body and engage in activities like jogging, cycling, swimming, or stair-climbing 3–4 times a week can help.
-If possible, do some day hikes or weekend treks in your area, carrying a daypack to simulate trek conditions.

 • Acclimatisation Strategy: Understand the basics of acclimatisation.
 We deliberately do not rush the ascent – remember, reaching base camp in fewer than 7–8 days from Lukla is dangerous.